MukeshVosheta/Mukurepo/README.md

 # Mukurepo
-Application that can handle shop basic registration an shop products in database perform CRUD operation on database using SQL queries and how to order are inserted in the database
+Application that can handle shop basic registration an shop products in database performing CRUD operation in databases using SQL queries

 It is and command line execution program on a terminal where user choose option numbers to select there feature or function to use